Mixed and nested structures

 . - When it doesn’t contain any text, the whole thing is extracted as a

-self-closing tag
+self-closing numeric tag

 <1/>